top of page

 40. How long was Moses with God on Mt.
 Sinai?

-At first, Moses spent forty days and forty nights talking with God on Mount Sinai.
+At first, Moses spent forty days and forty nights speaking with God on Mount Sinai.

 Moses was there to get the Ten Commandments from God and learn the laws.